angryziber/synology-cast-photos-android/README.md

 ## Dependencies
 * The Android SDK android-support-v7-appcompat and android-support-v7-mediarouter support libraries (at least revision 19).
-* The Android SDK google-play-services_lib library (at least version 4.2.34)
+* The Android SDK google-play-services_lib library (at least version 4.2)

 ## Setup Instructions
+* Just check out the code from GitHub and run the app on your mobile device
+* If you don't want to use the sample App ID, you need to do the following steps
 * Get a Chromecast device and get it set up for development: https://developers.google.com/cast/docs/developers#Get_started
 * Register an application on the Developers Console (http://cast.google.com/publish).
 Select the Custom Receiver option and specify the URL to where you are hosting the receiver/receiver.html file (You can use Google Drive to host your files: https://googledrive.com/host/0B716ywBKT84AMXBENXlnYmJISlE/GoogleDriveHosting.html).
 You will get an App ID when you finish registering your application.
 * Setup the project dependencies